-How well do you know your customer?
-Do you know where they spend their time online, their average annual income or revenue and their biggest problems relevant to your solution?
+How well do you know your customers?
+Do you know where they spend their time online, their average annual income or revenue, and their biggest problems relevant to your solution?
 How about how they take their coffee?

 (Ok, maybe that last one is a little excessive.)

-If you answered “pretty well” or “not so well”, then take a moment and let this statistic sink in: 34% of 2,000 U.S. adults surveyed by Responsys broke up with a brand because they were receiving “poor, disruptive or irrelevant marketing messages.”
+If you answered “pretty well” or “not so well,” then take a moment and let this statistic sink in: 46% of 20,000 consumers surveyed across 20 countries broke up with a brand because they were receiving “irrelevant content pushes.”
 That’s a lot of lost customers simply because a company didn’t do its research properly.

-If you answered “I know my customer inside-out”, that’s great!
+If you answered “I know my customer inside-out,” that’s great!
 But keep in mind that this isn’t a guessing game; simply putting yourself in your customer’s shoes for a few minutes and imagining how they think and feel isn’t enough.
 The only way to truly understand them is through deep, ongoing research.
-One-on-one conversations––whether over the phone, on Skype or over coffee––are often the most effective ways to get inside your target market’s head, and if you’re just getting started with customer research I recommend they be your first step.
+One-on-one conversations––whether over the phone, on Skype or over coffee––are often the most effective ways to get inside your target market’s head, and if you’re just getting started with customer research, I recommend this as your first step.

 Unfortunately, this method is time-consuming and not very scalable if you want to collect data from lots of people.
 That’s where online research comes in; it can help you round out the information you’ve collected during your one-on-one’s, and it’s a great way to flush out your customer personas.
 It can also help product managers get the feedback they need in order to create better products.

 So where can you go online to learn about your customers?
 While this will be unique to each company––it depends largely on where your customers spend their time online––I’m going to go over the websites, tools, and techniques that have proven most effective for me when conducting online research about a target market.